ElVit/hassio-addons/rclone-conf/DOCS.md

 ### Option: `name`

-The name of the Rclone job
+The name of the Rclone job.
+The name is not relevant for the job executing.

 ### Option: `commands`

-Here you may define commands and options of rclone.
+Here you may define commands and options of Rclone.

-Usually you would first define a command like "sync" or "copy".
+Usually you would first define a command like `sync` or `copy`.
 Please see the [rclone-manual](https://rclone.org/commands/) for all supported commands.

 Then you may define some options to control the behaviour of the command.